Info

 Settable parameters can be set using the set rule, changing the default value used thereafter.

 The document's title.
-This is often rendered as the title of the PDF viewer window.
+This is rendered as the title of the PDF viewer window or the browser tab of the page.

 While this can be arbitrary content, PDF viewers only support plain text titles, so the conversion might be lossy.